ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Barcodes-to-Specimen-Parts.markdown

 ---
-title: How To Bulkload Barcodes to Specimen Parts
+title: How To Bulkload Barcodes to Parts
 layout: default_toc
 author: Emily Braker
 date: 2016-02-27